ProhunterPL/live2.0/docs/PHASE2B_ANALYSIS_VERIFICATION.md

 - ✅ All runs have simulation data

 **Molecules files:**
-- ⚠️ Need to verify `molecules.json` content
-- ⚠️ May need post-processing extraction from snapshots
+- ✅ All `molecules.json` files should be present
+- ⚠️ Some may be missing in repository due to gitignore or work on two computers
+- Note: Work is done on two computers (home/work) with data transfer via GitHub

 **Snapshots:**
 - ✅ All runs have snapshots (every 50K steps)